Key messages

 Mind's mission is to create a mentally healthy society, and we think physical activity and movement has a key role to play.
 But we also have a duty of care to ensure its both safe and effective for everyone involved.
 You can help us ensure this by embedding safe and effective practice within local policy and procedures.

-Calls to action - for sport professionals:
+Calls to action - for physical deliverers:

 Support our work: If you’d like to support this work or find out more, please get in touch at sport@mind.org.uk